 There are many different physical symptoms you might have.
 These include:

-- shortness of breath, an urge to over breathe (hyperventilating) or a dry cough
+- shortness of breath, an urge to over breathe (to hyperventilate) or a dry cough

 - a thumping heart (palpitations) or sweating